SrdjanCoric/pedac/light_pedac.md

 end
 ```

 Note that you do not need to write whole pseudo code before you start coding the solution.
-You might write the bigger picture algorithm and then write `palindrome_subsrings` method.
+You might write the bigger picture algorithm and then write the `palindrome_subsrings` method.
 But, since you still need two helper methods, you would return to the algorithm and write it for one helper method, `is_palindrome?` for example, and then code that method and test it and finally, you would repeat the process for the other helper method called `substrings`.

 The `substrings` method can be solved in many different ways and we will provide another more dense solution below.